 Variable Description Default <policy_id></policy_id> Enter the index number of the exemption policy.
-To view a list of existing entries, enter a question mark (?). account <account_name></account_name> Enter the name of the email archive account that you want to apply the exemption policy to. pattern <string></string> Enter a pattern, such as user@example.com, that matches the attachment file name, text in the email body, text in the email subject, sender or recipient email addresses to which this exemption will apply. status {enable disable} Enable to activate the email archiving exemption. disable type {sender recipient spam} Enter one of the following exemption match types: sender: The sender email address will be evaluated for matches with pattern. recipient: The recipient email address will be evaluated for matches with pattern. spam: Do not archive spam emails. sender archive journal on page 61 antispam url-fgas-exempt-list on page 58 archive journal
+To view a list of existing entries, enter a question mark (?). account <account_name></account_name> Enter the name of the email archive account that you want to apply the exemption policy to. pattern <string></string> Enter a pattern, such as user@example.com, that matches the attachment file name, text in the email body, text in the email subject, sender or recipient email addresses to which this exemption will apply. status {enable disable} Enable to activate the email archiving exemption. enable archive journal

+Variable Description Default type {sender recipient spam} Enter one of the following exemption match types: sender: The sender email address will be evaluated for matches with pattern. sender recipient: The recipient email address will be evaluated for matches with pattern. spam: Do not archive spam emails.

+'''

+archive journal on page 64 antispam url-fgas-exempt-list on page 60

+'''